Sapo-biz/Sapo-biz/README.md

 ```sh
 https://machinelearningclub.netlify.app/
 ```
-Interest forms are on my website.
+Interest forms are found on my website.
 They are not anywhere else.
 Discord: https://tinyurl.com/joinmlclub

 ## Certifications